CPX Student Guidelines

 3) Provide the School of Medicine with information about group performance in order to assist in the refinement of existing curricula and in the development of new instruction.

-4) Provide students with experience participating in an extended performance assessment as practice for Step 2 CS of the USMLE.
+4) Provide students with experience participating in an extended performance assessment.

 What happens on the day of the CPX?

-Before entering each patient room, you will be given a chart describing that patient, the setting, and the expectations for the encounter.
-You will then have 15 minutes to complete the patient encounter.
-You may also be asked to complete a sub-station before or after the patient encounter where you may interpret lab cultures or demonstrate procedural skills.
-Following the patient encounter, you will have an additional 10 minutes to complete the computer-based patient note OR orally present your patient, findings, and plan to an attending physician or a resident.
+Before entering each patient room, you will lreveiw Examinee Instructions describing that patient, the vitals and the expectations for the encounter.
+You will have 20 minutes to complete the patient encounter.
+Following the patient encounter, you will have an additional 10 minutes to complete the computer-based patient note to document your patient findings.

 What role should I portray during the CPX?

-Students will take the role of PGY1 residents working in various ambulatory settings, such as a primary care doctor’s office, emergency room, or walk-in clinic.
+Students will take the role of 3rd-year medical students working in various ambulatory settings, such as a primary care doctor’s office, emergency room, or walk-in clinic.

 Where do the cases come from?

-Specific cases are created and/or reviewed by the Faculty Advisory Committee.
+Specific cases are created and/or reviewed by the faculty in the OSCE Committee.
 These faculties assure the cases represent problems with which students should be familiar by the end of the third year.

 How are my skills evaluated?